Rieke metal

 A Rieke metal is a highly reactive metal powder generated by reduction of a metal salt with an alkali metal.
 These materials are named after Reuben D. Rieke, who first described along with an associate in 1972 the recipes for their preparation.
-In 1974 he told about Rieke-magnesium.
+In 1974 he wrote about Rieke-magnesium.
 A 1989 paper by Rieke lists several metals that are allowed by the periodic table to be produced by his process: Cd, Zn, Ni, Pt, Pd, Fe, In, Tl, Co, Cr, Mo, W, Cu, which in turn are called Rieke-nickel, Rieke-platinum, etc.